FlippieCoetser/MCP23018.Python/README.md

 pip install adafruit-blinka
 ```

-Note: follow [here](https://learn.adafruit.com/circuitpython-libraries-on-any-computer-with-mcp2221/overview) for instructions how to setup you environment to use the USB I2C Click
+Note: click [here](https://learn.adafruit.com/circuitpython-libraries-on-any-computer-with-mcp2221/overview) for instructions how to setup your environment to use the USB I2C Click with circuitpython

 **This library is work in progress**

 The test.py file contains some example code which has been tested on windows 10